Table of contentsClick link to navigate to the desired location

 Promise is an object that represents the result of an asynchronous operation.
 They allow working with deferred results without nested callbacks, making the code more readable.
 Earlier, I wrote a small post about what a Promise is.
 But now let's look at the structure and some methods.

-What the Structure of a Promise Looks Like
+What the Promise Structure Looks Like

 const promise = new Promise((resolve, reject) => {